BartMassey/haskell-basic-examples/README.md

   Do full TSV->CSV with quoting and escaping.
 Requires the `ssv` package from Hackage.

-* `calendar2015.hs`: Print a 2015 calendar (problem:
+* `calendar2015.hs`: Print 2015 Calendar (problem:
   Gonzalez (#3), solution: Massey)

-  Print an ASCII 2015 calendar.
+  Print an ASCII 2015 calendar on standard output.

+* `rna.hs`: Decode RNA (problem: Gonzalez (#3), solution:
+  Gonzalez)

+  Makes pretty (though verbose) of `deriving` and pattern matching to decode RNA to amino acids using a hard-coded table.

+* `rna2.hs`: Decode RNA (problem: Gonzalez (#3), solution:
+  Massey)

+  Simple solution using a separate table file `rna.txt`.

+* `bedtime.hs`: Bedtime Story (problem: Gonzalez (#3),
+  solution: Massey)

+  Madlib-style bedtime story generator exhibiting the use of the list monad and user-defined operators.